awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_support-all-features.md

 1. Sign in to the AWS Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the member account\.

 1. Read what accepting the request for all features in the organization means for your account, and then choose **Accept**\.
-The page continues to show the process as incomplete until all accounts in the organization accept the requests and the administrator of the master account finalizes the process\.
+The page continues to show the process as incomplete until all accounts in the organization accept the requests and the administrator of the management account finalizes the process\.

 ------
 #### [ AWS CLI, AWS API ]